 Indirect costs are those items of expense incurred as part of general management and administrative support of an organization.
 These costs are not attributable to a specific project, program or output, but are distributed among many benefiting activities.
 Often they are proposed as a percentage of direct project costs and are referred to as administrative costs, overhead, or burden.
-Examples may include office space, computer equipment, postage, utilities, salaries for administrative activities such as procurement, personnel, accounting, and so forth.
+Examples may include office space, computer equipment, postage, utilities, salaries for administrative activities, such as procurement, personnel, accounting, and so forth.
+Direct charging of these costs, however, may be appropriate if they can be specifically identified to a project or program and the nature of the work performed creates a unique need or requires an extensive amount of support.